msrxse/react-challenges/README.md

 - Create a travel plan from deep object structure - need to flatten
 - Build a tic-tac-toe game that is playable by two players
 - Build an image carousel that displays a sequence of images
+- Build a job board that displays the latest job postings fetched from the Hacker News API